What is the Handicap and how does it work?

 After your first race, you will be given a handicap time, this will establish your target time for the next race if you beat this time the new time.
 Most runners need a couple of races to familiarise themselves with the route, points are awarded for the second and subsequent races.

-You are required to register for the race series online so we have up to date emergency contact details and to confirm, we have your consent to use and store your data.
-Please visit the registration link.
+You are required to register for the race series online so we have up to date emergency contact details and to confirm.
+This enters you into each remaining race in the series.

 All results are recorded on a computer database and results are usually available within 30 minutes after the race finishes, they are published on our handicap results page.